BusayoDee/LITA_Class_Documentation/README.md

 ![hr2](https://github.com/user-attachments/assets/72d73f43-560d-4e33-8b6c-99d9a7ee1a25)

--	It Can be inferred that Employee in HUMAN RESOURCE field are currently 20 in the company and 7 have left.
+-	It Can be inferred that Employee in HUMAN RESOURCE field are currently 20 in the company and 7 have left with attrition rate of 26%

 #### Life Science